 Don’t forget — yoga is an awesome exercise for losing weight, if that’s a priority for you!

-Here are a few other common knee problems that may improve with yoga for painful knees.
+Here are a few other common knee problems that may improve with yoga.

 According to Columbia University Medical Center, these are the top 3: